The Mask of Nostradamus: Background

-Michele de Nostredame (1503–1566), popularly known known by the Latinised name Nostradamus, was a French physician and astrologer who developed a reputation as a prophet.
+Michele de Nostredame (1503–1566), popularly known by the Latinised name Nostradamus, was a French physician and astrologer who developed a reputation as a prophet.
 Nostradamus is most famous for Les Prophéties, which contains the Centuries, a collection of 942 allegedly prophetic quatrains, and also contains an epistle to Henry II of France.
 The Centuries in particular have garnered much interest up to the present day, and some of them have been retroactively interpreted to predict major events such as the death of Henry II of France, the flight and capture of King Louis XVI and Marie Antoinette, the Great Fire of London, the execution of Charles I of England, and the rise of Adolf Hitler.

 James Randi was a Canadian American magician and author who was also known for investigating supernatural and pseudoscientific claims.
 Randi had previously written an article about Nostradamus in 1982 for Skeptical Inquirer.
 In The Mask of Nostradamus, he greatly expands upon this work, aiming to bring a skeptical perspective to the Centuries and produce "a more likely and rational point of view" than the majority of books about Nostradamus, which Randi generally views as credulous and lacking in high-quality scholarship.
 However, Randi's examination of the Centuries forms only a small section of the book, as he also wanted to understand "who [Nostradamus] was and what drove him".; thus, Randi also provides a biography of Nostradamus, an overview of the historical context in which he was operating, and an overview of the use of astrology through history, as Nostradamus used horoscopes prepare his quatrains.
 In conducting his research, Randi also consulted with Everett Bleiler, who translated Nostradamus’s quatrains into English, and Randi offers several insights from Bleiler throughout the book.

 Summary

 Chapter 1-3

 Randi outlines Nostradamus's early life and bibliography, and notes the apocryphal nature of some stories about Nostradamus's prophetic abilities.
-He then uses specific examples from Nostradamus, the "Nostradamians" (interpreters of Nostradamus), and of the astrologer Jeane Dixon, to demonstrate strategies that prophets use in order to appear successful and earn a reputation as a seer.
+He then uses specific examples from Nostradamus, the "Nostradamians" (interpreters of Nostradamus), and the astrologer Jeane Dixon, to demonstrate strategies that prophets use in order to appear successful and earn a reputation as a seer.